Diagnostic & Evaluation Center

 As provided by State Statute, all adult males sentenced to the Department of Correctional Services by the County and District courts of the State of Nebraska are received into the correctional system at the Diagnostic and Evaluation Center.
 In addition, the institution houses ninety-day evaluators sentenced by the court for assessment, county safe keepers, interstate transfers and returned parolees and escapees.

-The single structure, two-story institution consists of nine inmate housing units and an infirmary, which includes eight licensed hospital beds and a fully staffed initial admission clinic.
-Administrative offices and the infirmary are located on the upper level of the institution.
+The single structure, two-story institution consists of nine inmate housing units and a Skilled Nursing Facility, which includes nine licensed hospital beds and a fully staffed initial admission clinic.
+Administrative offices and the Skilled Nursing Facility are located on the upper level of the institution.
 All other inmate housing, as well as programming areas, including a gymnasium and custody and case management offices, are located on the lower level.

 DEC has been accredited by the American Correctional Association since 1981.